1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Tom Clyde focuses his practice on complex commercial and appellate matters, with an emphasis on representing individuals and organizations accused of wrongdoing because the content of their speech.
+Tom Clyde focuses his practice on complex commercial and appellate matters, with an emphasis on representing individuals and organizations accused of wrongdoing because of the content of their speech.
 Mr. Clyde regularly represents print, television, internet, and communications companies in such matters, but also regularly represents non-media organizations in connection with speech-based disputes.
 He has experience in federal and state courts throughout the Country and regularly advises clients regarding First Amendment rights.

 Mr. Clyde has extensive experience in connection with claims alleging defamation, invasion of privacy, infringement of intellectual property rights, and newsgathering misconduct.
 Mr. Clyde also regularly represents internet-based publishers in connection with issues involving privacy, blogging, anonymous speech, the Digital Millennium Copyright Act, user generated content, and electronic eavesdropping issues.

 In addition to his in-court representation, Mr. Clyde regularly vets content prior to its publication, including print and television news content, fiction and non-fiction books, and controversial internet speech.
 He also has extensive expertise counseling clients on laws relating to the use of hidden cameras and other related newsgathering techniques.